arscrift/Infrastructure/README.md

 # Infrastructure code for "arscrift"

-This repository contains infrastructure as Terraform configurations which were automatically generated from blueprint created using [cloudcraft.co](https://cloudcraft.co/app).
+This repository contains infrastructure as Terraform configurations.

 [Terragrunt](https://github.com/gruntwork-io/terragrunt) is used to work with Terraform configurations which allows to orchestrate dependent layers, update arguments dynamically and keep configurations [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).